At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

 Linville Gorge

-Blue Ghosts & Synchronous Fireflies
+Blue Ghosts and Synchronous Fireflies

 Stay on a Buffalo Ranch in a Caboose

-A stay at Buffalo Creek Vacations in Clyde, NC is really unique because you can stay on a real decommissioned caboose on a buffalo ranch.
+A stay at Buffalo Creek Vacations in Clyde, NC is really unique because you can sleep on a real decommissioned caboose on a buffalo ranch.
 The cabooses are very comfortable and just plain cool.
 And you can see buffalo right from the window and watch them get their breakfast.

 Outer Banks